gtavasoli/Nginx-Modules/README.md

 # NGINX Modules
-This repository contains some new or extended NGINX modules.
+This repository contains some new and extended NGINX modules.

 # Modules
   - **stub_status** - Based on original stub_status module with **JSON** output support.